torfinnberset/libusbp/PLATFORM_NOTES.md

 ## Multiple handles to the same generic interface

 On Linux, you can have multiple simultaneous handles open to the same generic interface of a device.
-On Windows and Mac OS X, this is not possible, and you will get an error with the code `LIBUSBP_ERROR_ACCESS_DENIED` when trying to open the second handle with `libusbp_generic_handle_open`.
+On Windows and macOS, this is not possible, and you will get an error with the code `LIBUSBP_ERROR_ACCESS_DENIED` when trying to open the second handle with `libusbp_generic_handle_open`.

 ## Timeouts for interrupt IN endpoints

-On Mac OS X, you cannot specify a timeout for an interrupt IN endpoint.
+On macOS, you cannot specify a timeout for an interrupt IN endpoint.
 Doing so will result in the following error when you try to read from the endpoint:

     Failed to read from pipe.  (iokit/common) invalid argument.
 Error code 0xe00002c2.